TourCMS/ng-tourcms/README.md

 #### [Search Tours](http://www.tourcms.com/support/api/mp/tour_search.php)
 Search for tours.

-If a channel ID is not provided, will use the channel Id configured on the service (see above).
+If a Channel ID is not provided, the function will use the channel Id configured on the service (see above).
 Query string (qs) can be a string or object with key value pairs.
 ```js